samstarling/blog.lawrencejones.dev/_posts/2020-10-27-incident-response.md

 ---

+> Turns out I love incident response so much I joined
+> [incident.io](https://incident.io/), where we're building a tool that helps
+> you do all of this and more, for much less effort.

 Throughout my career, I’ve always gravitated toward incidents.
 Maybe it’s the drama, or I like to see how things go wrong.
 Perhaps… maybe I even cause them?